Newpark Comprehensive School: Newpark Comprehensive School

 Newpark has a specific obligation to the Protestant community of south Dublin/north Wicklow, and this is reflected in its special recognition of the National Schools under Protestant management in the catchment area and by the priority given to those enrolling from the Protestant community.
 Newpark also considers itself a pluralist community; it embraces inclusion in terms of social, cultural, religious and ethnic diversity.

-Sports
+Sport and extracurricular activities

 The school offers a range of sports including field hockey, rugby and basketball.
 Its rugby senior team has held the McMullen Cup since 2007.
 Avoca Hockey Club is based on the campus.The students also have access to Newpark Sports Centre which has a sports hall and a swimming pool.